ryandawsonuk/StanfordMachineLearning/README.md

 #Course Projects

 The course is assessed through quizes and graded projects.
 The projects are recorded here (quizes not recorded).
 There is no project for week 1 so week 2 is exercise 1, week 3 is exercise 2 and so on.
 There were no assignments for weeks 10 and 11, only quizes.
+Each assignment directory also contains a PDF which records the instructions for that exercise.